-Note that (\ref{|F|d=2}) is essentially the same as Lemma~3.1 in \cite{ym2014}.
-Then a minimally supported design may contain $d+1$ support points and a D-optimal one keeps equal weight $1/(d+1)$ on all support points (\citeauthor{ym2014}, 2015, Theorem~3.2). {$\Box$} }\end{example}
+Here (\ref{|F|d=2}) is essentially the same as Lemma~3.1 in \cite{ym2014}.
+Then a minimally supported design can contain $d+1$ support points and a D-optimal one keeps equal weight $1/(d+1)$ on all support points (\citeauthor{ym2014} (2015, Theorem~3.2)). {$\Box$} }\end{example}

-For univariate responses (including binomial ones) under a generalized linear model, a minimally supported design must keep equal weights on all its support points in order to keep D-optimality \citep{ym2014}.
-However, for multinomial responses with $J\geq 3$, it is usually not the case.
+For univariate responses (including binomial ones) under a generalized linear model, a minimally supported design must keep equal weights on all its support points in order to keep D-optimality (\cite{ym2014}).
+However, for multinomial responses with $J\geq 3$, this is usually not the case.
 In this section, we use one-predictor ($d=1$) and two-predictor ($d=2$) cases for illustration.

 In order to check if a minimally supported design is D-optimal, we need a Karush-Kuhn-Tucker-type condition.
-Since $f({\mathbf p})$ is log-concave, the Karush-Kuhn-Tucker conditions \citep{karush1939, kuhn1951} are also sufficient.
-We have the following theorem as a direction conclusion.
+Since $f({\mathbf p})$ is log-concave, the Karush-Kuhn-Tucker conditions (\cite{karush1939, kuhn1951}) are also sufficient.

 \begin{theorem} An allocation ${\mathbf p} = (p_1^*, \ldots, p_m^*)^T$ satisfying $f({\mathbf p})>0$ is D-optimal if and only if there exists a $\lambda \in \mathbb{R}$ such that $\partial f({\mathbf p})/\partial p_i = \lambda$ if $p_i^* > 0$ or $\leq \lambda$ if $p_i^* =0$, $i=1, \ldots, m$. \end{theorem}